 Finance forecasting: 5 rolling forecast best practices

 Finance forecasting is relatively straightforward.
 It’s all about developing the best estimates of your business’s future financial outcome.
-It’s not rocket sciences, but it requires as much due diligence and care.
+It’s not rocket science, but it requires as much due diligence and care.

 Enter rolling forecasts.